In the pipeline

 (Cross the Alps a little faster by trekking our Alta Via 1, flying into Munich and out of Venice.
 Take the train from Munich to Dobbiaco, hike the AV1 from Dobbiaco to Belluno, then take the bus from Belluno to Venice.)

-Pete Ellis at Alpine Exploratory Ben Hughes at Alpine Exploratory Scottish Highlands
+Pete Ellis at Alpine Exploratory Swiss Jura

 First season (provisionally) 2027